SaraIsachari/K2View-Academy/academy/Training_Level_1/99_Broadway/05_create_broadway_flow.md

 - View, run and debug your Broadway flow.

-A Broadway Flow:
+A Broadway flow:
 -  Represents a business process that binds other objects into the same flow.
 -  Acts as a graph or a tree that has several [Stages](/articles/19_Broadway/19_broadway_flow_stages.md) where each Stage includes one or more [Actors](/articles/19_Broadway/03_broadway_actor.md).
 Stages are executed consecutively from left to right, where the Actors in each Stage of the flow are executed top-down.

-To learn more about a Broadway flow, please refer to [Broadway Flow Overview](/articles/19_Broadway/02a_broadway_flow_overview.md).
+To learn more about a Broadway flow, please refer to the [Broadway Flow Overview](/articles/19_Broadway/02a_broadway_flow_overview.md).

 ### ![](/academy/images/example.png)Example - Building a Simple Broadway Flow